OVERSEAS CRIME BEAT

 He left a Ph.D. program in political science at age 28 to begin his journalism career by serving snacks and delivering mail as a newsroom "copyboy" at

 The Christian Science Monitor in 1971.
 He spent 13 years with The Monitor in Boston, California, and Asia.
-To view a sample of his articles in The Monitor going back to 1980, click here, choose category "advanced search" and enter term "Frederic A. Moritz."
+To view a sample of his articles in The Monitor going back to 1980, click here, choose category "advanced search" and enter "Frederic A. Moritz."

 Since 1988 he has been researching the history and methods of American foreign correspondence focusing on how human rights reporting can act as an international "watchdog," sometimes powerfully impacting US public opinion in crises areas such as Bosnia and